softwaremill/ox/README.md

 // 2
 ```

-The other computation is interrupted using `Thread.interrupt`; `raceSuccess` waits until both branches complete.
+The loosing computation is interrupted using `Thread.interrupt`. `raceSuccess` waits until both branches finish; this
+also applies to the loosing one, which might take a while to clean up after interruption.

+### Error handling

+* `raceSuccess` returns the first result, or re-throws the last exception
+* `raceResult` returns the first result, or re-throws the first exception

 ## Timeout a computation